MicrosoftDocs/ai-builder/ai-builder-docs/byom-alm.md

 1. Sign in to [Power Apps](https://make.powerapps.com) or [Power Automate](https://flow.microsoft.com).

+1. Import the solution containing only the custom connector.

 1. Create the connection to your external endpoint:

       - If your endpoint is not secured, select **Create**.